F-Node-Karlsruhe/ghost-iota-pay/README.md

   Default Value: _null_.
 Set to the admin key of a custom integration.
 Can be generated in the admin dashboard ([Custom Integration](https://ghost.org/integrations/custom-integrations/))

 - `DEFAULT_IOTA_ADDRESS`
-  Default Value: _null_.
+  Default Value: `NO ADDRESS GIVEN`.
 Set to the IOTA Address which is owned by the blog.
 The application will listen there for incoming payments.

 - `NODE_URL`
   Default Value: `https://api.hornet-1.testnet.chrysalis2.com`.
 Set to the url of your prefered node.